Game System Design Platform (GSDP)

 A system-first layout: panels on the left, entities in the middle, and SystemLink™ relationships on the right — all part of one connected design environment.

-Games are discovered through playtests, iteration, and time pressure.
-A doc that tries to lock everything down upfront either becomes a burden or quietly drifts away from what’s actually in the game.
+Prototypes evolve, systems interlock, and intent shifts.
+Over time, a doc either becomes a second job… or it quietly drifts away from what’s actually in the game.

 Two realities form: the doc reality and the game reality.

-Relationships are implicit, so changes create invisible ripple effects.
+Relationships stay implicit — so changes create invisible ripple effects.

 This is not a design bible.